These banana bread overnight oats are cozy, customizable, and perfect for busy mornings—packed with banana bread flavor you love.

 - Chia seeds: They bring omega-3s and fiber, plus they give your oats a pudding-like texture.

-- Leftover makeover: Don’t let extra berries or half a banana go to waste—toss them into your oats for flavor and extra sweetness.
+- Leftovers: Don’t let extra berries or half a banana go to waste—toss them into your oats or use them in Spiced Banana Crunch.

 - Choose your milk: Unsweetened vanilla almond milk adds a lovely hint of flavor to your banana oats.